elolab/PowerExplorer/README.md

 # PowerExplorer
-A new tool under development
+A power and sample size estimation tool for RNA-Seq and proteomics data